Joe Rogan: Support and criticism of Donald Trump

+Psychedelics

 Rogan supports the legalized use of cannabis and believes it holds numerous benefits.
 He hosted the documentary film The Union: The Business Behind Getting High and was featured in Marijuana: A Chronic History and The Culture High.
 He also supports the use of LSD, psilocybin mushrooms, and DMT toward the exploration and enhancement of consciousness, as well as introspection.
 He was the presenter in the 2010 documentary DMT: The Spirit Molecule.

 Rogan has an interest in sensory deprivation and using an isolation tank.
 He has stated that his personal experiences with meditation in isolation tanks have helped him explore the nature of consciousness and improve his performance in various physical and mental activities and overall well-being.

-Other views and advocacy

-Rogan is an avid hunter and is part of the "Eat What You Kill" movement, which attempts to move away from factory farming and the mistreatment of animals raised for food.

-Rogan is opposed to routine infant circumcision and has claimed there is a lack of significant scientific evidence for any benefits to the practice, which he considers not entirely different from female genital mutilation because of its nonconsensual nature.

-Rogan has been an outspoken critic of trans women competing with women in all forms of amateur and professional sports, including MMA matches.
-In April 2022, Rogan said that transgender swimmer Lia Thomas "might be the woke straw that breaks society's camel's back".
-In October 2022, while interviewing Tulsi Gabbard on his show, Rogan shared the widely discredited litter boxes in schools hoax, claiming that public schools were providing litter boxes to students who dress up as cats.